mobaidoctor/polyp-ddpm/README.md

 }

 Our code is based on our previous work: Med-DDPM.
-For more details, see the paper [here](https://arxiv.org/abs/2305.18453) and the repository [here](https://github.com/mobaidoctor/med-ddpm).
+For more details, see the paper https://arxiv.org/abs/2305.18453 and the repository https://github.com/mobaidoctor/med-ddpm.

+## Acknowledgement:
+Our initial source code is based on [denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch) and [guided-diffusion](https://github.com/openai/guided-diffusion).
 <!-- #endregion -->

 ```python